Soro82/fantasy-football-quiz/README.md

   * I tried using a variable and setting it's value to the correct answer of the previous question before it is set to null and then use the variable to change it back before the next question but this didn't work.
   * I decided to change the answer boxes from div's to buttons and I used the 'onclick' function in the HTML to call the checkAnswer function.
   * I asked my mentor if it was OK to do this because I thought that all the functionality had to be in the script.js file.
+He said it was fine.
   * This allowed me to delete the checkAnswerClicked function which is where the event listener was to check which answer was clicked by the user.
   It also meant only passing one parameter to the checkAnswer function instead of three which is what I originally had.
+  * The quiz worked perfectly after that.

 ##### Unfixed Bugs